orcunsaltik/njfs/README.md

 ## Troubleshooting

 When you encounter a problem, please [open an issue](https://github.com/orcunsaltik/njfs/issues).

-I would be glad to help you find a solution.
+## Credits

+Special thanks to Grok AI for architecture review and suggestions.

 ## Author